bpougala/giraffecc/README.md

  Each weekly release will be accompanied by a description file of all my choices.

  Feel free to ask me questions or make suggestions.

+### 01/11/2018 - Week 1
+For the first week, we'll start with a very simple compiler that can compile C files with a unique main function that returns integers.